Virgina Creeper: The Creepy Crawler

 I remember going for a car ride with my parents through Mitchell when I was around 15 years old.
 I was just beginning to grow my knowledge of trees as my interest in them was increasing.
-As we passed through town on the 52 highway, I saw an Oak tree growing in a yard that was bright red.
+As we passed through town on the 52 highway, I saw an oak tree growing in a yard that was bright red.
 It was fall time and many trees were beginning to colour up.
-Most of our native trees have yellow color, and Oaks are typically brown.
+Most of our native trees have yellow colour, and oaks are typically brown.
 When I saw the bright red, I was surprised and impressed.

 My dad, Sheldon Falk, smiled and told me, “That’s just a regular Burr Oak.
 But it is covered in Virginia Creeper.”

 It suddenly all made sense in my mind, but I was no less impressed.